IDEMSInternational/carbonr/paper.md

 # Summary

-The `carbonr` package provides a user-friendly, open-source tool for calculating carbon-equivalent emissions based on various sources, primarily the UK Government’s greenhouse gas reporting guidelines [ref].
+The `carbonr` package provides a user-friendly, open-source tool for calculating carbon-equivalent emissions based on various sources, primarily the UK Government’s greenhouse gas reporting guidelines [@ukgov_greenhouse_gas_reporting_2023].

 Designed for flexibility and ease of use, it enables users from different sectors to estimate emissions from travel, construction, office environments, and, more recently, clinical settings, thereby aiding in informed decision-making for environmental impact reduction.